-Last week, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) was passed.
-This act includes stimulus payments of $1,200 for each individual and $500 for each dependent child, defined by the child tax credit rules as under age 17.
+The Coronavirus Aid, Relief and Economic Security Act (CARES Act) includes stimulus payments of $1,200 for each individual and $500 for each dependent child, defined by the child tax credit rules as under age 17.

 Individuals with adjusted gross income (AGI) up to $75,000 a year are eligible for the full $1,200 payment.
 It is reduced by $5 for every $100 in income above $75,000, and is entirely phased out at an AGI of $99,000.